hed-standard/hed-specification/docs/01_Introduction.md

 ## 1.2.
 Goals of HED

-Event annotation documents the things happening during data recording regardless of relevance to data analysis and interpretation.
-Commonly recorded events in electrophysiological data collection include the initiation, termination, or other features of **sensory presentations** and **participant actions**.
-Other events may be **unplanned environmental events** (for example, sudden onset of noise and vibration from construction work unrelated to the experiment, or a laboratory device malfunction), events recording **changes in experiment control** parameters as well as **data feature events** and control **mishap events** that cause operation to fall outside of normal experiment parameters.
+An event is a process that unfolds over time representing something that happens.
+Events are typically measured by noting sequences of time points (event markers) usually marking specific transition points which could be thought of as moments of phase transition in a dynamic process.
+HED annotation documents what happens at these event markers in order to facilitate data analysis and interpretation.
+Commonly recorded event markers in electrophysiological data collection include the initiation, termination, or other features of **sensory presentations** and **participant actions**.
+Other events may be **unplanned environmental events** (for example,  noise and vibration from construction work unrelated to the  experiment, or a laboratory device malfunction), **changes in experiment control** parameters as well as **data features** and control **mishaps** that cause operation to fall outside of normal experiment parameters.
 The goals of HED are to provide a standardized annotation and supporting infrastructure.

 ````{admonition} **Goals of HED.**
 :class: tip